vggls/Feature_extraction_with_Conv2d_Autoencoders/README.md

      (the test set numbers are computed in detail in section 7)

 #### 3) Unlabelled data : Spectograms
-   In this section the spectograms of the unlabelled data are constructed, at (short) window and step sizes of 0.05 as per pyAudioAnalysis "spectogram" method.
+   In this section the spectograms of the unlabelled data are constructed, at levels s_win=s_step=0.05 as per pyAudioAnalysis "spectogram" method.
 As explained above, we focus only in data with signal size of at least 30K samples and cut the signal in 30K size parts.
 This results in spectograms of fixed shape (74, 200).
 Note that the tail subparts of each signal, sized below 30K, are also eliminated by the process.

+   In order to get a better view of the above consider the following examples:
+   When we run the command "fs, signal = aIO.read_audio_file(wav_path)", the following cases might take place :
+   - If signal.shape[0]<30000, then the file is eliminated
+   - If signal.shape[0]>=30000, consider wlog file with signal.shape[0]=70000.
+Then the parts [0,30000] and [30000, 60000] are kept and result in two spectograms of shape (74, 200) while the remaining (60001, 70000] sample range is eliminated.

    Eventually, we get 11300 spectograms corresponding to the 8077 unlabelled data.
 They are saved in the "spectograms_of_unlabelled_data.pickle" file.